 Let’s dig deeper into Ecofective’s technology… what is it that you’re providing?

 We provide transparency, optimization, and analytics of energy data in a building.
 Our system is installed in the central heating room of the building.
 There, we measure the incoming energy (district heating, gas, oil) and we calculate and measure how much energy is used.
 We have sensors inside the building and sensors outside of the building measuring sources of free energy (angle towards the sun, sun radiation etc.) and we do this calculation every five minutes.
 The output of this calculation is then input into the building’s HVAC (heating, ventilation, air conditioning) system via our patented, robust, analogue interface.
 And it’s this interface that makes it possible to integrate into existing HVAC systems.
 Our product is easy to install, it takes less than one day for two people to do it.
 The complete software, hardware, and services piece is less that 10,000 EUR, regardless of the building size.
 Our system reduces by up to 25% the externally bought energy for heating.
 For example, the internationally renowned scientific research institute Fraunhofer IBP (Institute for Building Physics) has tested our solution applying it.
 They own a unique testing site in Germany, near Munich, with two identical buildings (identical in materials, construction, in heating, and in operations).
 We installed our product in one building and left the other as a reference building.
 Comparative measurements of Fraunhofer IBP resulted in the fact that for these single households, applying our EE2 system, we were able to reduce the heating energy needed by 13%, please note without reducing the indoor temperature.
-The testing analysis is available on our website.

 Can you share how your background fits into this story, and where your experience aligns with the company’s future?